Malcolm in the Middle: Life's Still Unfair: Development

-In 2016, Bryan Cranston openly expressed interest in doing a reunion.
-In 2021, Frankie Muniz, while speaking on Steve-O's podcast, revealed that Cranston was writing a script for a movie reunion and that the entire cast was ready to return except for one hold out, though he kept the identity confidential.
-In December 2023, it was suggested that the hold out was the creator of the show, Linwood Boomer, during Muniz's appearance on Mayim Bialik's podcast and that he would only give his blessing if two specific previous writers were on board.
+In 2016, Bryan Cranston openly expressed interest in doing a reunion of Malcolm in the Middle.
+In 2021, while speaking on Steve-O's podcast, Frankie Muniz revealed that Cranston was writing a script for a movie reunion and that the entire cast was ready to return except for one hold out, though he kept the identity confidential.
+In December 2023, it was suggested that the hold out was show creator Linwood Boomer during Muniz's appearance on Mayim Bialik's podcast and that he would only be part of the revival if two specific previous writers were on board.

-In December 2024, it was announced that a four-episode revival was in the works for Disney+ with Muniz, Cranston and Kaczmarek set to reprise their roles.
-It will follow Malcolm and his daughter as Hal and Lois demand their presence for their 40th wedding anniversary party.
-Initially, the project had been pitched as a two-hour movie before being consolidated into four 30-minute episodes for the channel.
-In March 2025, it was revealed that Berfield and Masterson are set to reprise their roles, while Erik Per Sullivan was replaced by Caleb Ellsworth-Clark as Dewey.
+In December 2024, it was announced that a four-episode revival was in the works for Disney+ with Muniz, Cranston and Jane Kaczmarek reprising their roles.
+It follows Malcolm and his daughter as Hal and Lois demand their presence for their 40th wedding anniversary party.
+Initially, the project had been pitched as a two-hour movie before being split into four 30-minute episodes for the service.
+In March 2025, it was revealed that Justin Berfield and Christopher Masterson would reprise their roles, while Erik Per Sullivan was replaced by Caleb Ellsworth-Clark as Dewey, as Sullivan had left acting in 2010.
 Further casting decisions were also revealed with the additions of Anthony Timpano (Jamie), Vaughan Murrae (as new sibling Kelly), Kiana Madeira (as Malcolm's girlfriend Tristan) and Keeley Karsten (as Malcolm's daughter Leah).
+Ken Kwapis, who directed 19 episodes of the original series, directed all episodes of the mini-series; while Boomer, Alan J. Higgins, Michael Glouberman, Matthew Carlson, and Gary Murphy returned as writers.

 Filming

-Principal photography began on April 13, 2025, at Vancouver Film Studios, and wrapped on May 16, with Michael Weaver serving as the cinematographer.
+Principal photography began on April 13, 2025, at Vancouver Film Studios, and concluded on May 16, 2025, with Michael Weaver serving as the cinematographer.

 Release

-The four episodes miniseries is expected to premiere in 2026.
+The four-episode miniseries premiered on Hulu on April 10, 2026.

+Reception

+Critical response

+The review aggregator website Rotten Tomatoes reported an 82% approval rating based on 49 critic reviews.
+The website's critics consensus reads, "No repeat questions here; Malcolm in the Middle aptly returns to its comic antics with assured vigor, and even though Life's Still Unfair this revival is teeming with success."
+Metacritic, which uses a weighted average, gave a score of 65 out of 100 based on 23 critics, indicating "generally favorable" reviews.

+Viewership

+In its first weekend, the series debuted with 8.1 million global views, becoming Hulu's most-watched premiere season of 2026 up to that point.
+Life's Still Unfair also became the second most-watched Disney+ premiere series of all time in other parts of the Americas with 3.6 million views.